gyuanlab/ONTraC_website/docs/source/installation.md

 ## GPU Configuration

 ONTraC can utilize GPU acceleration via CUDA for faster processing.
-If a CUDA-capable GPU is not available, ONTraC will run on CPU.
+If a CUDA-capable GPU is not available, ONTraC will run on the CPU.

 The following PyTorch CUDA versions are supported: